 - Once the soy curls are done soaking, add them to a strainer and wring out all the water from them.

 - In a bowl, mix nutritional yeast, flour, onion powder, garlic powder and poultry seasoning (if using).

 - Add soy curls into the bowl and mix to cover the soy curls completely.

-- If using an air fryer, cook the soy curls for 5 minutes on 380 degrees.
-Shake the basket, then cook for another 5 minutes.
+- If using an air fryer, cook the soy curls for 10 minutes on 380 degrees, shaking the basket halfway through.